softwarestrategies/softwarestrategies/README.md

 My name is Henry Dall and Software Strategies is my consulting/contracting entity.

-Experienced at driving successful solutions to complex software problems in diverse business domains.
-Well-versed in current technologies & best practices and am a quick study, good communicator & curious learner and have had to have a good sense of humor.
+And so whatever you find here reflects (be it for the good or bad) on me.

-Please excuse the ramshackle state of my Github page.
+NOTE:  Please excuse the ramshackle state of my Github page.
 It's next on my todo list.